-Enjoy a trek over the spectacular Esplanade Riel Pedestrian Bridge across from The Forks and you’ll find yourself in St. Boniface, founded in 1818 by Bishop Provencher for the colony’s French and Métis residents, and is also the birthplace of Louis Riel, the Métis leader who brought on the creation of the province of Manitoba.
+Bonjour mon ami!
+Enjoy a trek over the spectacular Esplanade Riel Pedestrian Bridge across from The Forks and you’ll find yourself in St. Boniface, founded in 1818 by Bishop Provencher for the colony’s French and Métis residents.
+It is also the birthplace of Louis Riel, the Métis leader who helped create of the province of Manitoba.

 To learn more about the passion & histoire of this neighbourhood, click here.